CONCEPTS > Editing in Microsoft Word vs. Editing in web-native environments like Tallyfy

 - Needless formatting is a huge waste of time - which costs both the editor and the user of the document a lot of frustration and manual work.
 There's a body of studies in the academic domain about this - like this one.
 Intuitively - just imagine how much time it takes someone to manually change the formatting of words and sentences, whether it's multiple font-colors, multiple font-sizes or multiple embellishments like underlines, italics, bold or margin or paragraph indentations or even worse - multiple fonts.
 Just don't do it.

-Web-native blueprints in Tallyfy discourage unlimited copies of the same Office document
+Web-native templates in Tallyfy discourage unlimited copies of the same Office document

-- Blueprints in Tallyfy are like a recipe or template you create once.
+- Templates in Tallyfy are like a recipe or template you create once.
 Learn more about them here.

 - Eliminating "copies" of the same document prevents out-dated copies circulating in unknown places.